Hidden convexity, optimization, and algorithms on rotation matrices: Introduction

 \subsection{Statement of Results}

 Our main contributions show that certain linear images of $\SO(n)$ are convex and that certain problems of the form \eqref{eq:general_problem_format} and its variants can be solved efficiently.
 We give an overview of these results in the order of the sections they appear in; see also \cref{tab:summary}.
+For our algorithms, we assume we are able to perform basic arithmetic operations (including taking square roots) exactly.